MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [x] Underestimating redemption restrictions and liquidity constraints
 - [ ] Using official regulatory websites to research funds

-> **Explanation:** Early redemption penalties, limited liquidity, and higher risk are significant pitfalls for investors if these factors are not carefully evaluated.
+> **Explanation:**( Early redemption penalties, limited liquidity, and higher risk are significant pitfalls for investors if these factors are not carefully evaluated.)

----

 ### Which regulatory body is responsible for ensuring that LSVCCs adhere to prospectus and disclosure regulations?
 - [x] Provincial Securities Commissions (e.g., OSC, AMF)